-According to AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.
+According to AG ¶ 2(c), the ultimate determination of whether to grant national security eligibility must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
-Applicant is a mature adult, who took reasonable and effective action to resolve the financial issues created by his delinquent mortgage, but failed to demonstrate the same level of responsibility with respect to his credit card debt.
-Overall, the record evidence leaves me with doubt as to Applicant's judgment, eligibility, and suitability for a security clearance.
-He failed to meet his burden to mitigate the security concerns arising under the guideline for financial considerations.
+Applicant is a mature adult, who took reasonable and effective action to resolve the financial issues created by his delinquent mortgage and credit card debt.
+He is respected by his coworker and has earned awards for his professional excellence.
+Overall, the record evidence leaves me without doubt as to Applicant's judgment, eligibility, and suitability for a security clearance.
+He met his burden to mitigate the security concerns arising under the guideline for financial considerations.